karagodin/karagodin/README.md

 # Denis Karagodin

-This repository represents the official GitHub presence of Denis Karagodin and serves as the central identity node of the Karagodin projects.
+This repository represents the official GitHub presence of Denis Karagodin.

+It serves as a reference and distribution node within the broader structure of the Karagodin projects and does not constitute the primary or canonical source.

 Denis Karagodin is the author of the KARAGODIN® Investigation and the STEPINQUEST® framework.